Launching a Heritage Walk App: A 5-Step Guide

 Q: Can a small town afford a heritage walk app?

-A: Absolutely.
-Many digital tourism platforms offer affordable, DIY solutions that don’t require a huge initial investment or a team of developers.
-By moving away from costly print materials and guided staff tours, a digital approach can actually save you money in the long run.
+A: In many cases, yes.
+Many digital tourism platforms offer affordable solutions that do not require a huge initial investment or a team of developers.
+By reducing the need for costly print materials and frequent guided staff tours, a digital approach can often be more cost-effective over the long term.

 Q: Do we need a big budget for this?